 Here’s the truth: unless you are exercising for hours and hours and hours, your electrolyte imbalance will not cause a drop in performance.
 If you are exercising for an hour or less, some sips of water to quench your thirst is more than enough.

-If you are exercising for hours upon hours, then additional products may help.
+If you ARE exercising for hours upon hours, then additional electrolyte products may help.

 In these instances, Gatorade could help potentially, but there’s nothing in Gatorade that’s magic.
 It’s sugar, water, sodium, potassium, and then some artificial and natural flavoring to make it taste and look the way it does.